 Amazon Transcribe uses a deep learning process called automatic speech recognition (ASR) to convert speech to text quickly and accurately.
 Amazon Transcribe can be used to transcribe customer service calls, to automate closed captioning and subtitling, and to generate metadata for media assets to create a fully searchable archive.
 You can use Amazon Transcribe Medical to add medical speech to text capabilities to clinical documentation applications.

 Amazon Transcribe automatically adds punctuation and formatting so that the output closely matches the quality of manual transcription at a fraction of the time and expense.

 You can process audio in batch or in near real-time.
 Using a secure connection, you can send a live audio stream to the service, and receive a stream of text in response.

-Amazon Transcribe returns a timestamp for each word, so that you can easily locate the audio in the original recording by searching for the text.
+Amazon Transcribe returns a timestamp for each word, so that you can easily find a word or phrase in the original recording or add subtitles to video.

 Recognize Multiple Speakers